Selling your home for sale by owner (FSBO) can save you thousands in commission, but it’s not without challenges.

 Professional photography is essential.
 Search for top real estate photographers in your area and compare their portfolio with actual sold homes which traded on the market at or above their asking price.
 This will allow you to utilize the same resources as any top real estate agent, for a fraction of the cost.

-Typically, realtors post properties for seller clients on a local MLS.
+Typically, realtors post properties for seller clients on a local multiple listing service (MLS).
 They also use the service to find available properties that meet the needs of buyer clients.

 Only licensed real estate professionals can subscribe to the MLS to post and search for properties.
 When you sell FSBO, your home won't be listed on this popular resource for buyers.

-However, some flat fee MLS companies will post your home on your local MLS for a one-time fee, which is usually about $300.
+However, some flat fee MLS companies will post your home on your local MLS for a one-time fee of about $100–500.
 Many sellers, including past FSBO seller Kyle McCorkel, agree that listing on the MLS is worth the investment.

 My big recommendation is to do a flat fee listing.
 A flat fee listing is with a real estate broker but they do not represent you (this is what ends up costing you so much money).
 Instead, they charge you a flat fee (in my case it's around $400) to put your listing on the MLS.
 This ensures you get maximum exposure to the most buyers.

-FSBO seller McCorkel says offering a reasonable BAC helps both the buyer and seller.
+FSBO seller McCorkel says offering a reasonable buyer's agent fee helps both the buyer and seller.

 Getting the buyer and negotiating a price is only the start of your negotiating process.
-You'll have to negotiate over what comes back in an inspection report, closing timeline, etc. These actually feel trickier because there's a lot more on the line — you don't want to lose your buyer and restart the process!
+You'll have to negotiate over what comes back in an inspection report, the closing timeline, and so on.
+These actually feel trickier because there's a lot more on the line — you don't want to lose your buyer and restart the process!
 Be ready to go into those discussions and have the bandwidth for them so you're not overwhelmed or taken off guard.

-If you don't have the time or confidence in your negotiation skills to take this on, consider using a flat fee MLS service that offers negotiation support for an additional fee like Homelister or Savvy Lane.
+If you don't have the time or confidence in your negotiation skills to take this on, consider using a flat fee MLS service that offers negotiation support for an additional fee, like Homelister or Beycome.
 Or use a traditional agent that handles negotiations on your behalf.

 💸 Overbudget for expenses

-Real estate investor Richard Latimer's top for sale by owner tip is for sellers to set aside more money than they think they need for various expenses related to the home sale.
+Real estate investor Richard Latimer's top for sale by owner tip is for sellers to set aside more money than they think they need for various home sale costs.

 What I wish I knew before I started the FSBO process is that your financial commitment to the home does not end until you walk away for the final time.
 Even after we signed a contract with the buyers of our house, we incurred numerous expenses in addition to the bare necessities like electricity and water bills.